Your recovery journey starts here

 Prescription Drug Detox

 At the beginning of the prescription drug detox process, treatment experts will collect information from you about what drugs you have been taking so that they can develop appropriate detox programs and provide meaningful help.
 The detox process can be quite different depending on the drugs the person has taken, so it’s important to be precise.

 In an inpatient detox program, people have access to medical staff 24 hours per day, seven days per week.
 Since you’ll be living in facilities where drug and alcohol use is not permitted, the chance for relapse is eliminated.
 While detox programs can take place in many settings, in-patient detox programs like the one at ARIA are beneficial if you suffer from any of the following in addition to your addiction:

 - Mental illness

 - Lack of social support

 Detox Is Challenging

 People who are addicted to prescription drugs and recognize that they need help may consider detox often, but committing to it is the hardest part.
 Each time they get close to getting clean and allow their bodies to start eliminating the need for the high is progress towards sobriety.
 The truth is that the detox process is not easy.
 Detox is uncomfortable and filled with all kinds of distress.
 The unease that people experience can cause them to return to drug use, just to make the pain of detox stop.
 It can get to the point where they may truly believe that they’ll never survive without the drugs.

-Therapy Programs After a Detox Program
+What Happens After a Detox Program?